braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/test_integration.md

 ## Content

-If you have implemented push notifications, you can test Content Cards, Push Notifications and In-App Messages.
+if you have implemented push notifications, you can test content cards, push notifications and in-app messages.

 {% alert important %}
 You can't test push notification related app behavior on an iOS simulator because simulators don't support the device tokens required to send and receive a push notification.